mewni/Mewni/README.md

 # ආයුබෝවන් 🙏🏽🌏🌎🌍
 ## Hi there, I'm Mewni 👋🏼
-I'm a Computer Security Undergraduate of NSBM Green University affiliated with University of Plymouth and a passionate learner.
+I'm a Computer Security Undergraduate of NSBM Green University affiliated with University of Plymouth and a passionate lifelong learner.

 > *If at first you don’t succeed; call it version 1.0*